Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 {% endhint %}

 {% hint style="warning" %}
-Currently `target.sessiontimeout` value can only be configured programmatically.
-For more information, refer [updateConfiguration API](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/configuration/configuration-api-reference#programmatic-updates-to-configuration).
+Currently, the `target.sessiontimeout` value can only be configured programmatically.
+For more information, see [updateConfiguration](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/configuration/configuration-api-reference#programmatic-updates-to-configuration).
 {% endhint %}

 ## Additional information